-Since taking over stewardship of the island in 1992, Chöje Lama Yeshe Rinpoche became the founder and vision holder of the Holy Isle Project.
-Lama Yeshe Rinpoche is a Tibetan Buddhist meditation master in the Kagyu tradition and Abbot of Samye Ling Monastery in Dumfriesshire, where he lives most of the year.
+Lama Yeshe Rinpoche, who took over stewardship of the island in 1992, is the founder and vision holder of the Holy Isle Project.
+Lama Yeshe is a Tibetan Buddhist meditation master in the Kagyu tradition and Abbot of Samye Ling Monastery in Dumfriesshire, where he lives most of the year.